Tausand-dev/Tausand_AB1000_LabViewLibrary/README.md

 # Tausand_AB1000_LabViewLibrary
 library and examples to use Tausand Abacus AB1000 devices with LabView

+This is a Plug and Play (project-style) library for LabView.
+To use it:
+* Download the driver.
+* Extract the contents of the .zip file to a subdirectory of <labview>\instr.lib.
+* Navigate to and open the .lvproj file.
+You can browse the examples included in the project to get started taking measurements with your instrument.

+Help on how to use libraries in LabView is found at National Instrument's tutorial: [How to Use an Instrument Driver in LabVIEW Tutorial](http://www.ni.com/tutorial/2804/en/)

+## About Tausand Abacus AB1000

+This is a family of coincidence counters, ideal to measure temporal correlations in particle detection and quantum optics experiments.

+To learn more about them, visit our website www.tausand.com

+To obtain a Tausand's Abacus coincidence counter, visit our [online shop](http://www.tausand.com/shop) or contact us at sales@tausand.com

 ## Tausand Abacus AB1000 Instrument Driver Readme

 ### 1. Overview